kevinrss01/BDD-test-gherkin-JS-cucumber-selenium/readme.md

 `npm install`

-Once all dependencies have been installed, you can run the following command to execute the tests:
+Once all dependencies have been installed, if you want to see the result in the console you can run the following command to execute the tests:

+`npm run test`

+If you want to see the result in the HTML report, run the following command *(You must execute npm run test first)*:

-`npm test  `
+`npm run report`

-You should see the test results displayed in the terminal or command prompt.